Entry requirements and training (speech and language therapist)

 This page has information on the entry requirements and training needed to become a speech and language therapist.

 To practise as a speech and language therapist, you must be registered with the Health and Care Professions Council (HCPC).
-To register with the HCPC, you first need to successfully complete an approved degree, which takes three or four years full time or up to six years part time.
+To register with the HCPC, you first need to successfully complete an approved degree (which takes three or four years full time or up to six years part time).
 There are also some postgraduate programmes which usually take 2 years.
+A degree apprenticeship standard in speech and language therapy has also been approved.

 Courses in speech and language therapy may have different names, including: